jillalberts/privacy-glasses/README.md

 	- Please include what exactly is not blurred and what theme, extensions, and CSS snippets you're using.
 In the meantime, you can try using a different theme as a workaround.
 (If the issue persists across themes, including with the "None" theme, it's almost certainly caused by interference with another plugin or snippet; I'd be interested in taking a look.)

-- There are undoubtedly many bugs remaining (though they should only affect appearance, not endanger your files).
+- There are undoubtedly many bugs remaining (though they should only affect appearance, nothing that would endanger your files).
 Please report issues per the "Contact the author" section below.

 ### 💡 Possible ideas for future versions: